Steps to protect your practice from a cyber security incident

 - six steps to protect your IT system.

 Policies and procedures

-Your practice should have a policy that covers current expectation of staff in relation to cyber security, including:
+Your practice should have a policy that covers the expectations of staff in relation to cyber security, including:

 - not sharing passwords

 The policy should outline your protocol for backing up data and a recovery plan if an incident occurs.
-All staff should be trained and regularly updated on their responsibilities if an incident occurs [See Cyber security checklist].
+All staff should be trained and regularly updated on their responsibilities if an incident occurs.

 Business Continuity Plan

 It is essential to have a business continuity plan.
-The plan should outline your data back-up procedures and contain details on patient care management if there is a major incident.
-For example, we recommend that you have a supply of paper prescription pads, a hard copy appointment diary and patient history forms available to use if a cyber incident occurs.
+The plan should outline your data back-up procedures and contain details on patient care management if there is major incident.
+For example, we recommend that you have a supply of paper prescription pads, a hard copy appointment diary and patient history forms, manual billing processes including manual Medicare forms for patients to sign, available to use if a cyber incident occurs.

 Review and update contracts with third party providers

-Ensure third party providers who store information (e.g. in the cloud) or outsourced back-up providers have security measures in place to protect private information.
+Ensure third party back-up providers (e.g. in the cloud) or outsourced back-up providers who store information have security measures in place to protect private information.